 View the course requirements on the Athletic Training Course Sequence Sheet.

 The Pennsylvania Department of Education has approved Immaculata to offer this new Athletic Training Program.
-The Department of Human Movement Sciences has applied for accreditation and will have a site visit in February 2014.
+The Department of Human Movement Sciences has applied for accreditation and had a site visit in February 2014.
 Once the program is accredited, you will be eligible to take the Board of Certification examination to become a certified athletic trainer.

 To enter the professional phase of the Athletic Training Program, you must complete a formal application process.
 Applications will be reviewed at the end of each semester.
 All applicants (freshmen, transfers, and upperclassmen) must have: